Extension Traits

 This only provides one function, and it is implemented on any type which implements

-serde Serialize
+serde Serialize.

-function which converts the type into a JSON
+It adds the json function which converts the type into a JSON

 string.
 This is most useful for adding data to a javascript script inside the template.